|

 Meaning and Relationships

 "The act of reading, theorists claim, plunges us into a network of textual relations.
 To interpret a text, to discover its meaning or meanings, is to trace those relationships" (Allen 2000, 1).
 Chandler (2003) continues, "Texts provide contexts in which other texts can be created and interpreted.
 Texts are framed by other texts" (5).
-It is this process of reading one text while thinking of others that truly makes literature relevant to the students lives.
+It is this process of reading one text while thinking of others that truly makes literature relevant to the students' lives, a skill favored in CCSS.
 Langer (1995) offers a key perspective on comparing different texts:

 They never take their new ideas as they find them but probe beyond, rounding out their understandings by exploring feelings, intentions, and actions [...]
 New understandings to not lead to endpoints, but instead reveal further areas for examination.
 In this way an ongoing exploration of horizons of possibilities lies at the heart of a literary reading.
 (3)

-As educators we have often been encouraged to use music and other forms of media effectively to motivate, inspire and engage our students.
-In fact, music is often used as a pre-reading activity to motivate students to engage the text and the ideas and themes presented within it.
-As an effective hook to capture attention, these texts can often serve as a bridge from material with which a student may be familiar or might easily understand to classic literature she might find more difficult and more challenging.
+As educators we are often encouraged to use music and other forms of media effectively to motivate, inspire and engage our students.
+Music makes an engaging pre-reading activity to interact with a text and the ideas and themes presented within it.
+As an effective hook to capture attention, music and lyrics can often serve as a bridge linking material already familiar to a student to other texts she might find more difficult and more challenging.

 Song Lyrics Build a Scaffold